hegza/vcn-inference-rs/README.md

 `cargo bench --no-fail-fast`

 ## Logging
-All programs that are included read the log level from an environment variable with the key `RUST_LOG`.
+All programs that are included read the log level from an environment variable `RUST_LOG`.
+Log-levels are 'error', 'warn', 'info', 'debug', 'trace'.
 Here are a couple of examples on how to turn on logging on a given terminal:
 - all: `export RUST_LOG=warn,rusty_cnn=trace`
 - high-level: `export RUST_LOG=warn,rusty_cnn=info`